nosana-ci/docs.nosana.io/docs/hosts/grid-windows.md

 ## Nosana Join Grid Script

-With just a single command in your command line, you can easily set up a Nosana Node on your machine.
+With just a single command in your command line, you can easily set up a GPU Hosts on your machine.
 Simply run the following command:

 ```sh:no-line-numbers
 bash <(wget -qO- https://nosana.com/register.sh)